dspeyer/dspeyer.github.io/magic.md

 Extract Carbon on 1 cubic meter of human exhalation produces roughly 22 grams (10ml) of graphite dust, and the refreshed air will support one human for about 4 hours.

+The force exerted on an air ward still affects the warded object.
+It cannot deal damage but it may still be able to cause motion.

 Any ambiguities from the choice of skills are resolved in the caster's favor.

 ## Elemental Earth